openstack-charmers/zosci-config/README.md

 The last line above deserves special attention.
-With OSCI, the last step is performed with the `func-smoke` or `func` `tox` targets, asking Zaza to run the whole test quite in series, for example:
+With OSCI, the last step is performed with the `func-smoke` or `func` `tox` targets, asking Zaza to run the whole test suite in series, for example:

 ```
 bionic-stein -> bionic-rocky -> bionic-queens
 ```

+In addition to the test lifecycle above, OSCI Jenkins also performs release related tasks such as publishing artifacts to the charmstore and scheduled versions of the above as well.

 With Zuul, we can configure the functional testing to be performed in a more parallel fashion, with steps optionally depending on a step before them.
 For